YacoubBadran/DP-Exercise1-Part2/README.md

 .Dreamweaver

 # How to run the project
-1.Put "DP-Exercise1-Part2" file on C:\wamp64\www.
+1.Put "DP-Exercise1-Part2" file on C:\wamp64\www /n
-2.Go to "localhost/DP-Exercise1-Part2/index.php" URL.
+2.Go to "localhost/DP-Exercise1-Part2/index.php" URL